shumwaynate/Week06FinalGame/README.md

 # Bomb Lobber
 This is a two player bomb lobbing game.
 Each player starts with 3 lives and a paddle to reflect away the ball.
 Good Luck!
+Controls: wasd for left player, arroww keys for right player

 ## Getting Started